Dynamic Model Averaging for Practitioners in Economics and Finance: The eDMA Package: Conclusion

 \section{Conclusion}

 In this paper, we present the \pkg{eDMA} package for \proglang{R}.
-The purpose of \pkg{eDMA} is to offer an integrated environment to perform DMA using the available \code{DMA()} function, which enables practitioners to perform DMA exploiting multiple processors without major efforts.
+The purpose of \pkg{eDMA} is to offer an integrated environment to easily perform DMA using the available \code{DMA()} function, which enables practitioners to perform DMA exploiting multiple processors.
 Furthermore, \proglang{R} users will find common methods to represent and extract estimated quantities such as \code{plot()}, \code{as.data.frame()}, \code{coef()} and \code{residuals()}.

-Overall, \pkg{eDMA} is able to: (i): Incorporate the extensions introduced in \cite{dangl_halling.2012}, which is particularly relevant for economic and financial applications, (ii): Compared to other approaches, our package is much faster, (iii): It requires a smaller amount of RAM even in cases of moderately large applications, and (iv): It allows for parallel computing.
+Overall, \pkg{eDMA} is able to: (i): Incorporate the extensions introduced in \cite{prado_west.2010} and \cite{dangl_halling.2012}, which are relevant for economic and financial applications, (ii): Compared to other approaches, our package is much faster, (iii): It requires a smaller amount of RAM even in cases of moderately large applications, and (iv): It allows for parallel computing.

 In Section \ref{sec:computational}, we also detail the expected time the program takes to perform DMA under different sample sizes, number of predictors and number of grid points.
-For typical economic applications, estimation time is around 30 min using a commercial laptop.
-Very large applications can still benefit from the use of \pkg{eDMA} when performed on desktop or even clusters, without additional effort from the user.
+For typical economic applications, estimation time is around 30 minutes using a commercial laptop.
+Large applications can still benefit from the use of \pkg{eDMA} even when performed on desktop or clusters, without additional effort from the user.